 Bylaws are not usually public and are mostly used to guide the internal powers of the organization.
-However, the state and federal government look at a nonprofit’s bylaws to ensure the organization is governed ethically.
+However, the state and federal governments look at a nonprofit’s bylaws to ensure the organization is governed ethically.

 Summary